Kyuu-Ji/htb-write-up/aragog/write-up-aragog.md

 ## Checking HTTP (Port 80)

-On the web page there is the Apache2 default page, so we should look for hidden directories with **Gobuster**:
+On the web page there is the Apache2 default page, so lets look for hidden directories with **Gobuster**:
 ```markdown
 gobuster -u http://10.10.10.78 dir -w /usr/share/wordlists/dirbuster/directory-list-2.3-medium.txt -x php
 ```